GustavoHFMO/GMM-VRD/README.md

-# Requirements
-* Python 3
-* Use pip to install any dependencies.

 # GMM with training in batch

 The module [GMM_batch.py](https://github.com/GustavoHFMO/GMM-VRD/blob/master/GMM_batch.py) shows how to train a GMM in batch and also plots the generated model.